SynchroLabs/SynchroServer/SynchroServer/README.md

 ## Install and run from repo:

-1) Clone repo
+1) Clone this repo to your machine

-2) Install npm dependencies
+2) Go to SynchroServer/SynchroServer and install npm dependencies:

     npm install